wn-doolittle/caliper-spec/caliper.md

 <a name="entityDef" />

 __Entity__: an object or a thing that participates in learning-related activity.
 Caliper [Entity](#entity) types provide course-grained representations of applications, people, groups and resources that constitute the "stuff" of a Caliper [Event](#event).
-Each [Entity](#entity) corresponds to a node in a directed graph.
+Each [Entity](#entity) corresponds to a node in a linked data graph.

 <a name="eventDef" />